wdv4758h/pypy-extradoc/talk/scipyindia2014/talk.rst

 * Work in progress

-* Allows you to use any CPython module on PyPy
+* Allows you to use any CPython module on PyPy (scipy for example)

 * Embeds CPython into PyPy with CFFI